MsOluwakemi/mysql-September-Project/README.md

 How effective are reminders across different age groups?
 ## Technology Used
-this is sql project. a single query technique was used to run the query coupled with aggregate function which was then used to aggregate large rows of dat into a small rows of data given the information we needd
+this is sql project. a single query technique was used to run the query coupled with aggregate function which was then used to aggregate large rows of dat into a small rows of data given the information we need